-That being said, let’s look at the things you need to do to manage your site effectively and ensure its smooth running.
+Nonetheless, let us look at the things you need to do to manage your site well, and ensure its smooth running.

 Verify and Update all WordPress files and Plugins

-Excessive errors on your site can be frustrating to your visitors and can adversely affect the bounce rate of your site.
-There are numerous WordPress plugins available that can be used to scan your site for broken links, but this, in fact, is the one case where we recommend you not to use a plugin.
-The reason being that broken link checking plugins are huge resource hogs that slow down your website and use up all your hosting resources (especially if you use a shared hosting plan).
-Thus, in this case, using an external tool like Dead Link Checker to scan your site is recommended.
+Excessive errors on your site can be frustrating to your visitors.
+Also, they can affect the bounce rate of your site in a negative way.
+There are many WordPress plugins available that can get used to scan your site for broken links.
+However, this in fact, is the one case where we recommend you not to use a plugin.
+Because, broken link checking plugins are resource hogs that slow down your website.
+Besides, they use up all your hosting resources (especially if you use a shared hosting plan).
+Thus, in this case, using an external tool like Dead Link Checker to scan your site is recommendable.

-To fix broken links, you can either Update the link to a new source, update the URL to the archived version of the page or remove the link altogether if you don't want them at all.
-In case of deleting the links/pages entirely, You should keep in mind to use the Google Removal tool offered by Google webmaster.
-Doing this will ensure that the link does not appear on Google search console and there are no 404-errors whatsoever.
+To fix broken links, you can update the link to a new source.
+Or, you can update the URL to the archived version of the page.
+Besides, you can remove the links altogether if you do not want them at all.
+In case of deleting the links/pages entirely, you should keep in mind to use the Google Removal tool.
+The tool gets offered by Google webmaster.
+As a result, you will have ensured the link does not appear on Google search console.
+Also, there will be no 404-errors whatsoever.

-Controlling the comments on your site consists of these three simple tasks that you can perform on a daily basis:
+Controlling the comments on your site consists of three simple tasks.
+Here are the three tasks, which you can perform on a daily basis:

 - Responding to comments

 Responding to comments is common courtesy.
 Besides, it is a great way to increase engagements on your site.
 Ignoring questions and leaving spam comments on your posts is not good.
 It leaves a bad impression to the users.
 Also, it may seem to them that either you are not listening to your audience.
 Or, you have abandoned your blog altogether.
 It is wiser to disable comments completely than to ignore them.Generally, comments management is crucial to your site.